Anomalous Dynamical Screening of Relativistic Plasma in a Magnetic Field: Collective modes of relativistic collisionless plasma

 \subsection{Transport coefficients}

-We derive the electric current (\ref{eq:Current_CKT}) for the relativistic collisionless plasma within the linear response theory.
-Our derivation partly follows Refs.~\cite{Son:2012zy,Manuel:2013zaa}.
-We assume the counting of the gauge field, chemical potential, and coordinate derivative as $A^\mu=\mcl{O}(\epsilon_1)$, $\mu_{\lambda}=\mcl{O}(\epsilon_2)$, and $\del^{x}_{\mu}=\mcl{O}(\delta)$, respectively.
-Solving the Boltzmann equation (\ref{eq:Boltzmann_collisionless}) with the equations of motion (\ref{eq:EoM_x}) and (\ref{eq:EoM_p}) order by order, we obtain the current.
+We derive the current for the relativistic collisionless plasma within the framework of the chiral kinetic theory.
+Our derivation partially follows Refs.~\cite{Son:2012zy,Manuel:2013zaa}.
+We assume the counting of the gauge field, coordinate derivative, coupling constant, and the chiral chemical potential as $A^\mu=\mcl{O}(\epsilon)$, $\del^{x}_{\mu}=\mcl{O}(\delta)$, $e=\mcl{O}(\delta)$, and $\mu_{5}\equiv\sum_{\lambda=\pm}\lambda\mu_{\lambda}/2=\mcl{O}(\delta^3\epsilon^2)$ respectively.
+The assumption that the derivative and the coupling constant can be counted at the same order is justified a posteriori from the resulting dispersion relation.
+The power counting of the chiral chemical potential is taken to be consistent with the chiral anomaly discussed later.